graezykev/normalise-your-git-commit-and-push/steps.md

 ## 9. Git Push Hook

-A **Git Push Hook** is the hook which is trigger before push.
-You can use Git Push Hook as another **fire-wall** to validate the code before they are pushed to the remote repository.
+A **Git Push Hook** is the hook which is triggered before the push.
+You can use Git Push Hook as another **"firewall"** to validate the code before they are pushed to the remote repository.

 ## 10. Incremental Push Code Linting